Course: Automotive (Motor Vehicle)

 FT / PT

-You will study theory in a classroom, with modern rigs and resources.
-Practical lessons will be in our fully-equipped workshops, with a full MOT test lane and modern diagnostic equipment at our Lowestoft campus.
+In years one and two, you will be given an introduction to the motor vehicle industry, where we will lay the foundations studying modules such as engine technology and repair, tyre fitting and balancing, air conditioning and so much more.
+You will study theory in the classroom, with modern rigs and resources and practical lessons will be held in our fully-equipped workshops, with a full MOT test lane and modern diagnostic equipment at our Lowestoft campus.

-You will have access to the online learning platform LJ Create, where you will develop your understanding to become a skilled technician.
-You will be supported by our lecturers who still work within the industry and can provide you with the latest information regarding your future career.
+You will also have access to the online learning platform, LJ Create, where you will develop your understanding to become a skilled technician.
+On completion, you will gain a Level 3 IMI Qualification, which is a prerequisite to gain the MOT Tester Qualification.

 Why study with us: